 Standard quantitative specifications are:

-Even though surface cleanliness is a key aspect of an adhesion process's success, there hasn't been a way to quantify it accurately.
+Even though surface cleanliness is a key aspect of an adhesion process's success, it hasn't been possible to quantify it accurately.
 In manufacturing, it can be said, "As the surface goes, so goes the adhesion."
 And it's true.

 How Can Manufacturers Ensure Incoming Surfaces Are Clean?